-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS Standards) and IFRS interpretations Committee (IFRS IC) interpretations as adopted by the European Union ("IFRS").
+The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS Standards) and IFRS interpretations Committee (IFRS IC) interpretations ("IFRS") in conformity with the requirements of the Companies act 2006.

-The financial statements have been prepared on the historical cost basis, except for the certain financial instruments that are measured at fair values at the end of each reporting period, as explained in the accounting policies below.
+The financial statements have been prepared on the historical cost basis, except for the certain financial instruments that are measured at fair values at the end of each reporting period and certain assets and liabilities arising on acquisition, as explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.